 The NBA created its conference back in an era where air travel was more difficult and exhausting, but with charter planes and buses this issue has been becoming less of an issue in recent years.
 So why not abolish the current conferences all together?

 Abolishing the conferences would help eliminate another issue that has appeared with the conference imbalances in recent years.
-Eastern teams have been a lot worse in talent and wins than the western teams which has allowed the better and mediocre eastern teams to amass better records than they otherwise should have. options for betting online So dropping the conferences from the NBA schedule would make it so that only the best 16 teams make the playoffs.
+Eastern teams have been a lot worse in talent and wins than the western teams which has allowed the better and mediocre eastern teams to amass better records than they otherwise should have.
+So dropping the conferences from the NBA schedule would make it so that only the best 16 teams make the playoffs.

 The NBA would need to work on a way to balance out the games equally amongst the teams.
 Keeping the divisions and making them more important adds benefits and creates new issues.
 One of the biggest benefits would be creating division rivalries and impassioning fans, but a division full of sub par teams would just add to the issue of bad teams making the playoffs over good teams.